 The Board of Directors, supported by the AC and BRSC, oversees the Group's systems of internal controls and risk management.
-The Board has received assurance from the PCEO and CFO:
+The Board required and has received assurance from the PCEO and CFO that the financial records have been properly maintained and the financial statements give a true and fair view of the Group's operations and financial position.

-- (a) that the financial records have been properly maintained and the financial statements give a true and fair view of the Group's operations and financial position; and - (b) regarding the adequacy and effectiveness of the Group's risk management and internal control systems, addressing financial, operational, compliance and information technology risks.
+Additionally, the PCEO and each of SATS' EVPs have provided the Board assurances on the adequacy and effectiveness of the Group's risk management and internal control systems, addressing financial, operational, compliance and information technology risks.